bootstrap-vue/bootstrap-vue/docs/components/form-input/README.md

 To control width, place the input inside standard Bootstrap grid column.

 ### Contextual States
 Bootstrap includes validation styles for danger, warning, and success states on most form controls.
+Note that these states will not appear unless the `<b-form-input>` is wrapped in a `<b-form fieldset>` which also has the same `state` value.

+On `<b-form-input>`, these states will add the corresponding validtion state icon at the right of the input.
+Validation icons are url()s configured via Bootstrap V4's Sass variables that are applied to background-image declarations for each state.

 Generally speaking, you’ll want to use a particular state for specific types of feedback:
 - `danger` is great for when there’s a blocking or required field.
 A user must fill in